Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 ### Example User Workflow

-1) On the Current Exhibitons page, the new Curator can create an exhibition.
+1) On the Current Exhibitions page, the new Curator can create an exhibition.

 2) A new smart contract / Exhibition address is created and listed on the Current Exhibitions page.
 A link for each leads the user to a complete Exhibition Information page.